 How do you manage your personal/work life balance?

-Until a few months ago, I had around ten clients and was working long hours and weekends.
+Until a few months ago, I had around ten clients and worked long hours and weekends.

 My goal was to up my rate across the board and reduce the number of clients I worked for.
-I now work for two main clients and have ad-hoc project work which facilities the same income.
+I now work for two main clients and do ad-hoc project work that provides the same income.

 Although it has been busy, this hasn’t stopped me from travelling as I’ve been abroad three times this year – twice as a digital nomad.